- Home

 The Animal Control division provides humane education to the public, promoting responsible pet ownership and humane treatment of all animals through enforcement of city ordinances and state laws.

-The City of Stafford Animal Control Officer under division Code Compliance.
-The Animal Control Officer is responsible for:
+The City of Stafford Animal Control Officers are under the division of Code Compliance.

 - Enforcing municipal and state laws regarding animal control